ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     - key: placement.region
       prefix: aws_region

-    # This creates host groups based on the value of a custom tag `Role` and add them to a metagroup called `project`.
+    # This creates host groups based on the value of a custom tag `Role` and adds them to a metagroup called `project`.
     - key: tags['Role']
       prefix: foo
       parent_group: "project"